 Scenario 2: Haves and Have-Nots

-Conspiracies, Xenophobia, and AI: Economic Recovery and Trumpworks 2023
+Conspiracies, Xenophobia, and AI: Economic Recovery and Divisions

 By 2023, the US economy has finally recovered; the stock market and employment have bounced back up.
 At the same time, the country is more divided than ever, inequality has risen dramatically, and social cohesion has all but disappeared.

 How did we get here?

-In the fall of 2020, the second Covid pandemic is still raging.
-An exhausted population accepts severe restrictions of freedoms in order to fight the virus.
+In the fall of 2020, the Covid pandemic is still raging.
+After the election, an exhausted population accepts severe restrictions of freedoms in order to fight the virus.
 The elderly remain quarantined until July 2021 so that the economy can reopen.
 An emergency executive order validated by the Supreme Court allows surveillance and tracking of cell phones, app data, and social media posts in order to minimize the Covid spread.

-Governments around the world have responded to the second wave by closing borders again, and the Trump administration imposes a complete ban on immigration.
+Governments around the world have responded to the second wave by closing borders again, and the US administration imposes a complete ban on immigration.
 ICE deports 7 million immigrants, sparking protests in Los Angeles and New York City, but under the new rules of the Covid prevention act, federal forces intervene to quell protests.
 With these new powers, the government can also quell racial unrest.

-Responding to the pressure from white affluent populations in Southern states, the economy starts to reopen.
-The upper classes can afford the protective gear and experimental treatments that by the fall are becoming available, so the epidemic moves to poorer populations, especially communities of color.
+The economy starts to reopen; the upper classes can afford the protective gear and experimental treatments that by the winter are becoming available, so the epidemic moves to poorer populations, especially communities of color.
 The economy reopening generates a burst of activity and a moderate sense of economic optimism, especially among the well-to-do.
 Government stimulus packages give people some spending money, and sales start to reactivate.